-ShapingBio will ensure balanced representation and active participation from all relevant stakeholder groups in various stages of the project.
+ShapingBio worked on minimizing unbalanced representation, and on maximizing active participation from all relevant stakeholder groups in various stages of the project.
 Depending on the concrete task, this may mean for instance that each of the main groups may be represented (e.g. interviews for the stakeholders' needs).
 Other activities, e.g. certain workshops may focus on sub-groups of the 14 stakeholder groups.
 Table 3 presents different groups of stakeholders with further specifications.